DrMint/ACL-Import-Export/README.md

 Thanks to the analysis, you can easily detect anomalies in the permissions, user-level permissions that could be integrated into a group, multiple ACE for the same entity, dangerous use of FullControl permissions...
 You can use the analysis as a baseline and then modify the CSV file to your liking.
 Once you have a good permission structure you are ready to apply the changes.

 ## Apply
 Once your permission structure has been clarified, we can now run ApplyPermissions.ps1.
 This will scan through the subitems recursively and compare the expected permissions with the current ones.
-If they differ, the program will reset the subitem permission and apply the expected ones.
+If they differ, the program will reset the subitem's permissions and add the expected ones.

 ## Reset
 If you want to reset all permission for a folder and its subitems, just run ResetPermissions.ps1.
 This will removed all permission except a FullControl for its owner.
 The desired owner can be change in the config section of the program source file.